datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 be deemed to be a reference to **Schedule A** as amended and in effect from time to time.

-Section 3.2 Member Representations and Warranties.
-Each Member hereby represents and warrants to the other Members and the Company as
+<a name="section-3-2"></a>Section 3.2 Member Representations and Warranties.
+Each Member
+hereby represents and warrants to the other Members and the Company as
 follows: